Vera Zvonareva: 2017: Comeback

-2018: First WTA title in six years
+2018: First WTA Tour title in six years

 Zvonareva began her 2018 season at the Playford International.
 She retired from her quarterfinals match against sixth seed Marie Bouzková.
 At the Australian Open, she fell in the first round of qualifying to compatriot, Anna Kalinskaya.

 After the Australian Open, Zvonareva received a wildcard for the St. Petersburg Ladies' Trophy.
 She won the first set of her first-round match against Kiki Bertens.
 However, her opponent retired due to illness.
 She lost in the second round to second seed Jeļena Ostapenko.
 In doubles, she and Timea Bacsinszky won the title beating Alla Kudryavtseva/Katarina Srebotnik in the final.
 This was her first WTA doubles final in six years and her first title as a mother.
 In Doha, she was defeated in the final round of qualifying by Duan Yingying.

 Zvonareva qualified for the main draw at the Wimbledon Championships, her first Wimbledon main-draw appearance since 2014.
 However, she lost to eventual champion Angelique Kerber in a tight match in the first round.
 She then won her second WTA title of the year at the Moscow River Cup alongside compatriot Anastasia Potapova.

-At the US Open, the Russian reached the main draw after saving 5 match points against Zhu Lin in the final qualifying round.
+At the US Open, the Russian reached the main draw after saving five match points against Zhu Lin in the final qualifying round.
 For the first time since 2015, she advanced into the second round of a Major after beating compatriot Anna Blinkova in the first round, although she lost to Aryna Sabalenka in straight sets.

-Zvonareva had a strong end to the year at the Kremlin Cup after reaching the quarterfinals as a qualifier, notching a Top 10 win over Karolína Plíšková with the loss of just three games.
+Zvonareva had a strong end to the year at the Kremlin Cup, after reaching the quarterfinals as a qualifier, notching a top 10 win over Karolína Plíšková with the loss of just three games.
 Her last tournament of the year was the Open de Limoges, where she reached the singles semifinal and the doubles final alongside Galina Voskoboeva.